RobertNardello/Machine-Learning-Bankruptcy-Prediction/README.md

-# Breast Cancer Prediction Using XGBoost in R
+# Bankruptcy Prediction Using XGBoost in R

 ## Overview

-This project applies data mining and machine learning techniques in **R** to predict breast cancer classifications using a dataset from the **UCI Machine Learning Repository**.
-The model used in this analysis is **Extreme Gradient Boosting (XGBoost)**, an ensemble learning method known for strong performance on classification tasks.
+This project applies data mining and machine learning techniques in **R** to predict corporate bankruptcy using the **Polish Companies Bankruptcy** dataset from the **UCI Machine Learning Repository**.
+The model used in this analysis is **Extreme Gradient Boosting (XGBoost)**, an ensemble learning method known for strong performance on structured classification problems.

-The goal of the project is to train a predictive model using breast cancer feature data and evaluate its performance on a held-out test set.
+The goal of the project is to train a predictive model that classifies whether a company is likely to go bankrupt based on financial indicators and to evaluate model performance on a held-out test set.

 ## Objective

 The purpose of this project is to:

-- build a breast cancer prediction model in R
+- build a bankruptcy prediction model in R
 - apply XGBoost for classification
 - evaluate predictive performance on test data
-- identify which features contribute most to model predictions
+- identify which variables contribute most to model predictions

 ## Dataset

-The dataset used in this project was obtained from the **UCI Machine Learning Repository**.
-It contains predictor variables related to breast cancer observations and a target variable called `class`, which represents the classification outcome.
+The dataset used in this project was obtained from the **UCI Machine Learning Repository** and is titled **Polish Companies Bankruptcy**.

+This dataset contains financial ratios and related variables used to predict whether a company will go bankrupt.
+The data includes multiple forecasting-period files.
+Based on the code used in this project, the analysis was performed on the **5thYear** dataset (`year5.csv`), which corresponds to predicting bankruptcy **1 year ahead**.

+- **Dataset name:** Polish Companies Bankruptcy
+- **Source:** UCI Machine Learning Repository
+- **Instances:** 10,503 in the full dataset collection
+- **Features:** 65
+- **Missing values:** Yes
 - **Target variable:** `class`
-- **Source:** UCI Machine Learning Repository

-The predictor variables include the remaining dataset features used to train the model.
+The predictor variables are financial indicators derived from company financial statements, while the response variable `class` indicates bankruptcy status.

 ## Tools and Libraries